It seems like every company is offering an “in home water test and demonstration”. What is achieved by having this?

 Unfortunately the water industry is often reminiscent of old-style vacuum cleaner and encyclopedia sales.
-If you are on a municipal water source then there is no reason to endure having a salesperson visit your home.
+If you are on a municipal water source then there is no reason to have a salesperson visit your home.
 I imagine you’re asking: “Why?
 Doesn’t my water have to be tested first?”
 The answer is “absolutely not”.
 All city water information is freely and publicly available in an annual municipal Water Quality Report.
 Also, water chemistry does not vary significantly from house to house in a given municipality – and all water treatment systems worth installing in your home will thoroughly reduce lead levels (which is one of the few contaminants that may be different in your home relative to your neighbours).
 What this means is that the highly-commissioned salesperson with the test kit full of powders, meters and beakers knows exactly what he or she is going to find long before an hour of your time is wasted being inflicted to high pressure sales in your kitchen.

 So how do we recommend something that will be right for you?